 From this call, two proposals were selected - from Colombia and Chile - by a joint committee of IADB and PEP experts to receive IADB funding and PEP scientific support and mentoring throughout project implementation:

-The research teams attended a start-up workshop in December 2009 at the IADB headquarters in Washington DC, where they met the selection committee - by then turned into an advisory committee - to discuss their proposals and receive technical advice.
+Both research teams attended a start-up workshop in December 2009 at the IADB headquarters in Washington DC, where they met the selection committee - by then turned into an advisory committee - to discuss their proposals and receive technical advice.
 By the end of December, they presented the adjusted versions of their research proposals.
 Interim versions of the reports were presented by the end of March, and the authors received comments from the consultative group.
-Final reports were submitted in September 2010 and published in early 2011.
+Final reports were published in early 2011.

-For Colombia: Working paper and Policy Brief ; "Derived Impacts of Education Conditional Cash Transfer Programs: the Case of Teenage Pregnancy" (see also PEP news article)
+- Colombia: "Derived Impacts of Education Conditional Cash Transfer Programs: the Case of Teenage Pregnancy"

 - Chile: "Teenage Pregnancy and Education Expectations in Chile"